ItsTuukka/Helsinki-city-bike-app/README.md

 npm start
 ```

-The backend is running in Heroku, so running that locally is not needed.
+The backend is running in the cloud (Heroku), so running that locally is not needed.

 ## E2E tests